tarak24developer/tarak24developer/README.md

 # 💻 Hello, I'm Meruga Taraka Srinivas 👋

 ### 🚀 About Me
-I am a **BTech 2nd Year CSE-Cybersecurity** student passionate about **technology, cybersecurity, and software development**.
+I am a **BTech Cybersecurity** student passionate about **technology, cybersecurity, and software development**.
 I thrive on solving complex challenges and creating innovative solutions.

 👨‍💻 I'm currently working on:
 - **LES (Lab Examination Software)**: A product of **Kriaa Systems**, streamlining lab exams with innovative features.